 Spring Sports: Basketball ends (B & G), Track & Field** (B & G), Soccer** (B & G), Golf** (B & G)

-*Kickstart Kids - Kickstart is a Tae Kwon Do based martial arts designed and directed by Chuck Norris.
+*Kickstart Kids - Kickstart is a martial arts program designed and directed by Chuck Norris.
 The students practice daily in class but also compete in the fall and spring.
 In the spring, students can advance to the State level of competition.
-There are generally 2-3 demo teams that perform at school spirit activities and at local elementary schools.
-Students should expect to dedicate outside of the school day if they want to compete or participate in the demo team; students do not have to compete to be a part of Kickstart Kids.
+There is a demo team that competes and might perform at school spirit activities or at local elementary schools.
+Students should expect to dedicate themselves outside of the school day if they want to compete or participate in the demo team; students do not have to compete to be a part of Kickstart Kids.

 Student Council - The Student Council is club that meets before/after school.
 The Student Council sponsors some school spirit activities (for teacher and students), including the 8th grade dance.
 Students in Student Council should expect to dedicate time outside of the school day to prepare and participate in service activities.

 *Theatre - We have three levels of theatre classes.
 We compete in the UIL One Act Play at the end of the fall semester and produce a musical in the spring semester.
 All students can audition for these productions, even if they are not in the class.
-Students competing in One Act Play or participating in the musical should expect to dedicate time outside of the school day for rehearsal and performances.
-The theatre students also host A Knight on Broadway in the fall to benefit a charity and host other performances throughout the school year.
+Students competing in the One Act Play or participating in the musical should expect to dedicate time outside of the school day for rehearsal and performances.
+The theatre students also other performances throughout the school year.